NanoComp/meep/doc/docs/Parallel_Meep.md

 sim.visualize_chunks()
 plt.savefig('chunk_layout.png',dpi=150,bbox_inches='tight')
 ```
-This example can be run using two different approaches: (1) with the number of MPI processes exactly equivalent to the number of user-specified chunks (i.e., `mpirun -np 5 python chunk_layout_example.py`) or (2) using *any* number of MPI processes and letting Meep automatically distribute the MPI ranks among the five chunks by additionally specifying `num_chunks=5` in the `Simulation` constructor.
+This example can be run by specifying the number of MPI processes exactly equivalent to the number of user-specified chunks (i.e., `mpirun -np 5 python chunk_layout_example.py`) or (2) using *any* number of MPI processes and letting Meep automatically distribute the MPI ranks among the five chunks by additionally specifying `num_chunks=5` in the `Simulation` constructor.

 For improved performance, it is important to order the chunks such that adjacent chunks are numbered consecutively.
 This is equivalent to assigning MPI ranks in [depth-first order](https://en.wikipedia.org/wiki/Depth-first_search) which ensures that adjacent chunks on the same MPI node communicate using shared memory rather than the network (which tends to be slower).